 The vast majority of consumers view speed as an important aspect of a good customer experience.

 We’ve highlighted the importance of engaging and communicating with your audience before and that point stands true when it comes to dealing with complaints and inquiries about your brand.
 Not only is using your existing social media as a customer service channel more efficient than hiring a dedicated support team, consumers now prefer social media for customer service over traditional emailing or phone calls.
+Social media, in turn, will serve as a self-service option for many customers if they can’t find the relevant information they are looking for.

 15. Appeal to your core audience